sporto/elm-tutorial/add_and_delete/add_a_player.md

 - Also after we added the player we want to navigate to the edit player view.
 So we return an effect to do this with `Task.succeed (EditPlayer player.id) |> Effects.task`

+- In case of error we get `Err error`.
+We then follow the pattern we had before to show errors in the main view.